framps/raspiBackupDoc/en/src/restore-options.md

 ### -T: Partitions to restore

-With the partition-oriented `rsync` backup, partitions can be select partitions that are to be restored.
-With `"*"` all partitions are all partitions are restored.
+With the partition-oriented `rsync` backup, partitions can be selected that are to be restored.
+With `"*"` all partitions are restored.

 | Option | Default | In Installer | Configuration name |
 |--------|----------|--------------|--------------------|